TelenorStartIoT/tutorials/02-fipy-mqtt/README.md

    * Expansion board

-### 3.1 Attach the Antenna and Insert the SIM Card
+### 3.1 Attach the Antenna and Insert the SIM Card to the FiPy

-The LTE antenna and the SIM card are mounted directly to the FiPy.

-**Important**: You should always mount the 4G antenna to the connector on the bottom side of the FiPy.
-The result of **not connecting** the antenna right could be that you harm the modem when it is connected.
+**Important**: You should always mount the 4G antenna to the connector on the **underside of the FiPy** (where the pins are).
+The result of not connecting the antenna right could be that you harm the modem when it is connected.

-There is a slot to attach the antenna on the *bottom-right* side of the FiPy.
-It might be a little hard, but just press it on like a snap button.
+The connector for the antenna is located on the right-hand side once the FiPy is turned with its pins upwards.
+It might be a little hard to connect the antenna, but just press it on like a snap-button.

 ![LTE antenna](https://github.com/TelenorStartIoT/tutorials/blob/master/02-fipy-mqtt/assets/02-lte-ant-fipy_new.png)